rebing/graphql-laravel/README.md

     - from `function query($query, $variables = [], $opts = [])`
     - to `function query(string $query, ?array $variables = [], array $opts = []): array`
   - If you're using custom Scalar types:
-    - the signature of the method parseLiteral changed (due to upgrade of the webonxy library):
+    - the signature of the method parseLiteral changed (due to upgrade of the webonyx library):
       - from `public function parseLiteral($ast)`
       - to `public function parseLiteral($valueNode, ?array $variables = null)`
 - The `UploadType` now has to be added manually to the `types` in your schema if you want to use it.
 The `::getInstance()` method is gone, you simple reference it like any other type via `GraphQL::type('Upload')`.
-- Follow Laravel convention and use plural for namspaces (e.g. new queries are placed in `App\GraphQL\Queries`, not `App\GraphQL\Query` anymore); the respective `make` commands have been adjusted.
+- Follow Laravel convention and use plural for namespaces (e.g. new queries are placed in `App\GraphQL\Queries`, not `App\GraphQL\Query` anymore); the respective `make` commands have been adjusted.
 This will not break any existing code, but code generates will use the new schema.
 - Be sure to read the [Changelog](CHANGELOG.md) for more details

 ### Migrating from Folklore